collective-soundworks/soundworks/README.md

 );
 ```

 To run a sequence of modules in serial, we use `client.serial(module1, module2, ...)`.
 A module would `.start()` only after the previous one is `.done()`.
 On the other hand, if some modules need to be run in parallel, we use `client.parallel(module1, module2, ...)`.
-The parallel process triggers a global `.done()` method when all of its modules are `.done()`.
+The parallel process triggers a global `.done()` method when all of its modules called `.done()`.
 For more information about the `serial` and `parallel` module processes, see the [`client` object modules logic](#modules-logic) in the API section.

-Some of these modules need an interaction with the server (for instance, the `sync` process requires a dialog between the client and the server to synchronize the clocks).
-On the client side, each module implements a `.connect()` and a `.disconnect()` method that is called when a client connects or disconnects the application through one of the provided client URLs.
-A mapping determines which kind of client (i.e. a connection to which client URL) would `connect` to which module.
+Some of these modules need to communicate with the server (for instance, the `sync` process requires a dialog between the client and the server to synchronize the clocks).
+On the client side, each module implements a `.connect(client)` and a `.disconnect(client)` method that is called when a `client` connects or disconnects the application through one of the provided client URLs.
+A mapping of client namespaces determines the set of modules to which a certain type of client (*i.e.* a particular client URL) would actually connect on the server side.

-The following code 1) instantiates three server side modules – `sync`, `checkin` and `performance` –, 2) launches the server, and 3) maps the `'/player'` clients to the three modules.
+The following code (1) creates three server side modules – `sync`, `checkin` and `performance` –, (2) launches the server, and (3) maps the `'/player'` namespace to the three modules.

 ```javascript
 /* Server side */